dshanley/contentcamel.io/hugo/content/job-openings/marketing.md

 ### Responsibilities

-* Work with leadership, other executive stakeholders, and the Forestry.io team to establish growth strategies to support Forestry.io's revenue goals.
+* Work with leadership, other executive stakeholders, and the Content Camel team to establish growth strategies to support Content Camel's revenue goals.
-* Analyze all aspects of Forestry.io's conversion funnel and identify the largest areas for improvement and implement strategies to capitalize on these opportunities.
+* Analyze all aspects of Content Camel's conversion funnel and identify the largest areas for improvement and implement strategies to capitalize on these opportunities.
 *

 ### Qualifications